 How many guest horses do you work with?

-I´ve worked with 6 or 7 different horse farms/farmers, each with maybe 100 horses.
-I must know at least half of the horses, since they change the herds each long tour and I only take 2 or 3 long tours with each farmer each summer.
+I’ve worked with six or seven different horse farms/farmers, each with maybe 100 horses.
+I must know at least half of their horses, since they change the herds for each long tour and I only take two or three long tours with each farmer each summer.

 Describe your herd of horses in four words:

-I have a herd of 3 – an old red one that comes when I call, but has been retired off long tours, a young crazy one that’s still too silly to start training, and my old faithful, Mjölnir aka Hercules, my personal highland limousine that I always take with me.
+I have a herd of three – an old red one that comes when I call, but has been retired off long tours, a young crazy one that’s still too silly to start training, and my old faithful, Mjölnir, a.k.a.
+Hercules, my personal highland limousine that I always take with me.

 What is the philosophy or ethos behind your horse riding experiences?

 Every horse has a different personality and mood, just like its rider, so there’s no such thing as a perfect rider or the best horse, only the optimal matchmaking of horse and rider.
 That’s my job – to find the swipe to the right.

 What do you love most about your job?

 Being in the mountains or desert, surrounded by more horses than people and a handful of others that share my passion for riding (and usually Iceland, at least by the end of the trip), means that every trip is an intimate, unique and special experience.
 I also love getting to know people over the week – long tours are so different than one- or two-hour riding trips.
 I also enjoy the social aspect: singing, eating, drinking, playing games and just genuinely shutting off and being on a journey together… I might even go so far as to call it a vacation myself.

 The safety issues and risk of injury.
 Horses are animals with their own minds and are never 100% trustworthy, as well as the weather and riding trail conditions, which can get more or less difficult, making every trip a special case.